-Rickets, being a sun-deprivation disorder, most likely affected early residents of the world's temperate climates.36 Soranus of Ephesus, a famous physician of the Greco-Roman Era (1st-2nd century AD), observed bony deformities suggestive of rickets among infants residing in Rome.36-39 It was not until the mid-17th century, however, that rickets was readily recognized as a distinct disease.38 By then, rickets was endemic among residents of the southwest counties of Dorset and Somerset in England.36-39 The mid-17th-century "endemic" of rickets could be explained by this population's urbanization.
-The concomitant atmospheric pollution resulting in smoke and smog would have hindered the sunmediated vitamin D synthesis in the population and increased their vulnerability for rickets.
+Rickets, being a sun-deprivation disorder, most likely affected early residents of the world's temperate climates.36 Soranus of Ephesus, a famous physician of the Greco-Roman Era (1st-2nd century AD), observed bony deformities suggestive of rickets among infants residing in Rome.
+36-39 It was not until the mid-17th century, however, that rickets was readily recognized as a distinct disease.38 By then, rickets was endemic among residents of the southwest counties of Dorset and Somerset in England.
+36-39 The mid-17th-century "endemic" of rickets could be explained by this population's urbanization.36 The concomitant atmospheric pollution resulting in smoke and smog would have hindered the sunmediated vitamin D synthesis in the population and increased their vulnerability for rickets.

-The first published account of rickets as a clinical disease is credited to Daniel Whistler in 1645.
-Whistler wrote his monograph Inaugural Medical Disputation on the Disease of English Children Which Is Popularly Termed the Rickets, a concise description of clinical features and symptoms of rickets, as a thesis for his doctor of medicine degree in October 1645 from Leyden, in the Netherlands.38-40 Whistler's work, however, was soon eclipsed by Francis Glisson's treatise on rickets, De Rachitide, or On Rickets, published in 1650.
-Unlike Whistler, Glisson described rickets on the basis of clinical and postmortem experience with the condition.
-Glisson's work, which remains a classic, should be credited with highlighting the importance of morbid anatomy in the description of a clinical disorder.

-The first two and a half decades of the 20th century saw phenomenal advances in the understanding of rickets: the induction of experimental rickets in animal models and the understanding of histological changes in rickets, the delineation of the antirachitic properties of cod liver oil and ultraviolet irradiation, and the use of biochemical and radiological tests in the study of rickets.
+The first published account of rickets as a clinical disease is credited to Daniel Whistler in 1645.40 Whistler wrote his monograph Inaugural Medical Disputation on the Disease of English Children Which Is Popularly Termed the Rickets, a concise description of clinical features and symptoms of rickets, as a thesis for his doctor of medicine degree in October 1645 from Leyden, in the Netherlands.38-40 Whistler's work, however, was logical changes in rickets, the delineation of the antirachitic properties of cod liver oil and ultraviolet irradiation, and the use of biochemical and radiological tests in the study of rickets.

-Little progress in the understanding of rickets was made for the next two and a half centuries.
-At the dawn of the 20th century, the expansive industrialization and urban migration in the major cities of western Europe and the northern United States set the stage for the high prevalence of rickets among infants residing in those polluted and "sunless" cities.36,38 Overcrowded living conditions in the big-city slums and tenements and the sunlight deprivation precipitated by atmospheric pollution from smoke and smog were responsible for a rickets epidemic.
+The first two and a half decades of the 20th century saw phenomenal advances in the understanding of rickets: the induction of experimental rickets in animal models and the understanding of histosoon eclipsed by Francis Glisson's treatise on rickets, De Rachitide, or On Rickets, published in 1650.41 Unlike Whistler, Glisson described rickets on the basis of clinical and postmortem experience with the condition.
+Glisson's work, which remains a classic, should be credited with highlighting the importance of morbid anatomy in the description of a clinical disorder.39 migration in the major cities of western Europe and the northern United States set the stage for the high prevalence of rickets among infants residing in those polluted and "sunless" cities.
+36,38 Overcrowded living conditions in the big-city slums and tenements and the sunlight deprivation precipitated by atmospheric pollution from smoke and smog were responsible for a rickets epidemic.
 Increased ozone concentration from industrial pollution and the haze and clouds from atmospheric pollution compromise vitamin D production by absorbing the UV-B photons essential for its synthesis.42-44